markNZed/processism-react-three/storyboard.md

 ### 2.7.2.
 Animation
 Start with a single large entity becoming transparent to reveal the smaller entities within it.
 Show these smaller entities connected by lines representing their relationships.
 These connections begin to move in a repeating pattern, illustrating a coordinated process.
 Then, some lines fade or disconnect, showing uncoordinated processes where the movement becomes more chaotic.
 Finally, zoom out to see the entire system, with multiple coordinated and uncoordinated processes occurring simultaneously.
 ### 2.7.3.
 Narration
-In processism, a process is understood as a sequence of events.
+In process philosophy, a process is understood as a sequence of events.
 To help explain this, let’s explore how these relations unfold both within and between entities.

 We’ll start with a single large entity.
 As it becomes transparent, we reveal the smaller entities that compose it.
 These smaller entities are connected by arcs, representing active relationships.
 When these connections move in a coordinated, repeating pattern, we observe what’s known as a coordinated process.
 A good example would be the regular beating of a heart, where cells work in harmony to maintain a consistent rhythm.